-The process for nomination of new directors is managed by the Board, under the leadership of the Chairman.
-During the financial year, Mr Allaway and Mr Marks left the Board, and Mr Lancaster and Mr Sneesby were appointed to the Board.
+The process for nomination of new Directors is managed by the Board, under the leadership of the Chairman.
+There were no changes to the Board composition during the financial year.

 Where a casual vacancy is to be filled, the Board typically considers the skills and expertise which it would be beneficial to add to the Board, then identifies suitable candidates (using an external search adviser if necessary).
 A review process is carried out by the Chairman, before a candidate is proposed to the whole Board for approval.
-Such a review, and external checks, were conducted when Mr Lancaster and Mr Sneesby were appointed to the Board during the year.

-When directors are proposed to shareholders for election or re-election, detailed information about the director, their professional background and areas of expertise are provided to shareholders, so that the shareholders have all material information relevant to a decision whether or not to elect or re-elect that director.
+When Directors are proposed to shareholders for election or re-election, detailed information about the Director, their professional background and areas of expertise are provided to shareholders, so that the shareholders have all material information relevant to a decision whether or not to elect or re-elect that Director.

 All Directors are issued with a letter of appointment that sets out the key terms of their appointment and the Company's expectations regarding involvement with Nine.
-Nine provides briefings to new Directors on its business and strategy and the Directors' roles and responsibilities and access to previous board papers, as part of the induction.
+Nine provides briefings to new Directors on our business and strategy and the Directors' roles and responsibilities and access to previous board papers, as part of the induction.
 Directors may meet with the Company's auditors to receive a detailed briefing on Nine's financial reporting and audit issues.

-All directors are expected and encouraged to engage in professional development activities to develop and maintain the skills and knowledge needed to perform their roles as directors.
+All Directors are expected and encouraged to engage in professional development activities to develop and maintain the skills and knowledge needed to perform their roles as Directors.
 In addition, ongoing engagement with senior management across the business provides the Directors with development of their knowledge of industry issues.